jsfuentes/Code-Cheatsheet/JS/React/hooks.md

 - [`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback)

-  ​	Used when you need a function to be conditionally remade, avoid the work and if you need it to be a dep of another hook
+  Not actually cheaper than defining function by itself.
+But makes the reference the same for React's equality check if you use the ft in **another hook or as a prop** to avoid reruns

   - ```react
     function MeasureExample() {